https://www.patchline.ai/api/mcp/v1

 - Similarity — find tracks with similar audio characteristics to a given catalog asset.

-Patchline’s product MCP uses OAuth 2.0 with PKCE — the same flow Spotify, Google, GitHub, and every modern OAuth server uses.
-Concretely:- You add the Patchline MCP URL to your AI client’s config.
+Patchline’s MCP server uses OAuth 2.0 with PKCE — the same flow Spotify, Google, GitHub use:- You add the Patchline MCP URL to your client’s config.

-- First time you make a tool call, your client opens a browser to
+- First tool call opens a browser to

 patchline.ai. - You sign in (or are already signed in) to Patchline.